mido/mido/README.rst

   * convenient message objects.

-  * standard port API allows all kinds of input and output ports to be used interchangingly.
-New port types can be written by subclassing and overriding a few methods, or by duck typing.

   * supports PortMidi, rtmidi and pygame.
 New backends can be written easily and used with Mido.